Does Renewing a Mortgage Early Cost or Save You Money?

 Since you signed your last mortgage agreement, your life has probably changed in one or more ways.
 So when renewing your mortgage, it’s important to find a mortgage product that suits your current financial situation, lifestyle, and goals.

-Income
+Income Changes

 Has your income changed—e.g. promotion and raise, loss of income, or retirement?
-Depending on the change in your income, you may be willing to pay off your mortgage faster with higher and more frequent payments.
+You may be willing to pay off your mortgage faster with higher and more frequent payments, if your income has increased.
+Or, you might want to lower your monthly mortgage payments if your income is lower.

 However, if you want to renew and lower your payments, you will need to extend your amortization.
 For example, if you have 20 years remaining on your mortgage, perhaps you choose to re-extend it to 25 years.
 For you to do that though, you will need to refinance.
 If you do a straight renewal or switch to a different lender, you must keep the exact amortization remaining.